coderdojoathenry/Creators-2022/README.md

 Repo for CoderDojo Athenry Creators Group for the 2022-2023 Season

 ## Prototype 1
 Driving a vehicle down a short roadway, avoiding obstacles, or not.
+Then a track-based multiplayer version.

+## Prototype 2
+Feeding hungry animals.